denoland/dotland/public/posts/deno_in_2020.md

 But the dust had barely settled before we were back to work on another major component of the runtime: the dependency analysis in TypeScript host was rewritten using [SWC](https://swc.rs/).
-This changed marked the beginning of efforts to rewrite parts of our TypeScript infrastructure in Rust.
+This change marked the beginning of efforts to rewrite parts of our TypeScript infrastructure in Rust.

 **Releases that month:**